+Leave of Absence

-Leave of Absence: Students with a scholarship who take an institutionally approved leave of absence may retain their scholarship when they return.
+Students who are on an approved leave of absence (LOA) may retain their merit scholarship when they return.
 This applies to all students, regardless of program or degree.
-The various components of the original scholarship letter will still stand, such as amount, terms, etc. Scholarships will be retained for one (1) leave of absence only; if a student chooses to take a second leave of absence during his or her program that student will forfeit his/her scholarship.
+The various components of the merit scholarship letter will still stand, such as amount, terms, etc. merit scholarships will be retained for one (1) leave of absence only; if a student chooses to take a second leave of absence during their program, that student will forfeit their merit scholarship.
 In the case of medical or family emergencies, please see the Petition process below.

+Satisfactory Academic Progress

-Satisfactory Academic Progress: Students must achieve satisfactory academic progress as defined in this Catalog.
+Students must achieve satisfactory academic progress as defined in this Catalog.
 See Satisfactory Academic Progress for Institutional & Federal Aid.